NawarMalhis/AFF/README.md

 1111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111
 ```
 ## The header section
-The header section outlines the format of the data annotation, as well as provides some statistical information about these annotations.
+The header section outlines the format of the data annotation and provides some statistical information about these annotations.
 Lines in the header start with the ‘#’ character, indicating non-data lines.
 The header is divided into seven parts.
 1. Data name
 2. Optional top comments